acidonper/openshift4-advanced-cluster-security/docs/violations.md

 - Ensure That a User for the Container Has Been Created
 - Ensure that the host's network namespace is not shared

+### Custom

+It is possible to define custom policies that trigger custom violations.
+In this aspects, it is required to review the specific environment.

 ## Author

 Asier Cidon (@RedHat)